zzhangjii/learning-library/workshops/LabGuide800BuildingMicroservicesOnATP.md

 $ docker run -i -p 3050:3050 -t <tagname>
 ```

-Open browser on your local host and go to http://localhost:3050
+Open browser on your localhost and go to http://localhost:3050

 This is what you see if your app ran successfully.

 ![](./images/200/Picture700.png)

-You just built and provisioned an entire application stack consisting of a microservice and a enterprise grade, self managing database.
+You just built and provisioned an entire application stack consisting of a microservice and an enterprise grade, self managing database.
 You can push your docker image to a public/private docker repository and it can be pushed to any container orchestration service either on-prem or with any cloud provider.
 Your database is autonomous –it provisions quickly, backs up, patches and tunes itself as needed.